All Israel

 The central goal of the operation remains to prevent the regime from acquiring nuclear weapons, as well as the means to deliver them, namely, long-range ballistic missiles.

-Netanyahu stressed that the momentum remains in favor of Israel and the United States but declined to give a clear timeline of when the war is going to end.
+Netanyahu stressed that the momentum remains in favor of Israel and the United States, but declined to give a clear timeline of when the war is going to end.
 “Iran is coming out weaker; we’re coming out stronger,” he asserted.

 Meanwhile, the WSJ reported that Trump and his aides estimate that a ground operation to open up the Hormuz Strait would stretch the operation by several more weeks.

-Officials told the outlet that the president decided to focus on the main goals of degrading the Iranian military for now, before shifting focus on diplomatic pressure to open the strait – potentially ending the military campaign with the strait still closed.
+Officials told the outlet that the president decided to focus on the main goals of degrading the Iranian military for now, before shifting focus onto diplomatic pressure to open the strait – potentially ending the military campaign with the strait still closed.

 But he also threatened that if no deal is made and if the strait will not be immediately “open for business,” the U.S. military would conclude its “lovely ‘stay’ in Iran by blowing up and completely obliterating all of their Electric Generating Plants, Oil Wells and Kharg Island (and possibly all desalinization plants!).”

-“This will be in retribution for our many soldiers, and others, that Iran has butchered and killed over the old Regime’s 47 year ‘Reign of Terror,’” he added.
+“This will be in retribution for our many soldiers, and others, that Iran has butchered and killed over the old Regime’s 47-year ‘Reign of Terror,’” he added.

-The newspaper also noted that military options are still being considered but are not the top priority.
+The newspaper also noted that military options are still being considered, but are not the top priority.

 The All Israel News Staff is a team of journalists in Israel.